CTaylor01/AdmonitoGeneralisProject/README.md

 # Introduction
 This is a new digitized edition of the Admonito Generalis as prepared by Cole Taylor, a History Ph.D.
 Student at Fordham University.
 This github serves as a repository of the .xml and .odd files necessary for deployment to TEIPublisher as well as the code and files that constructed the .xml edition.
 As I learn more coding, I plan on having a full display of the text using TEIPublisher embedded within a website which can accurately display the text as intended.
 This project started as a final assignment for Dr. Brian Reilly's course _Editing Medieval Texts_ at Fordham University.
-For more information on my methods, the context of the text, and the scholarly tradition of the text, please consult the wiki for this repository.
+What follows is how to use the files, my research methods, the historical context of the text, and the scholarly tradition of the text.
+For these subsections, full bibliographic information is provided for corresponding references in the bibliography subsection.
 # Using the Files
 If you would like a more visual representation of the text, outside of reading .xml code, follow the steps below:
   1. Navigate to https://teipublisher.com/exist/apps/tei-publisher/index.html